 Memorizing every work it performs, The Living Earth Show thrives on pushing the boundaries of technical and artistic possibility in its presentation of commissioned electro-acoustic chamber music.
 The ensemble has commissioned and premiered works by such composers as Anna Meredith, Timo Andres, Nicole Lizée, M. Lamar, Raven Chacon, Brian Ferneyhough, Samuel Adams, Ken Ueno, Luciano Chessa, Sharmi Basu, Ted Hearne, Jon Russell, Morgan Craft, Adrian Knight, Alden Jenks, Nick Vasallo, and Zachary James Watkins.
-Many of these commissions can be found on the group’s critically acclaimed debut album, High Art (Innova Records, 2013) and its upcoming albums Dance Music (New Amsterdam Records) and TAFT (slashsound).
+Many of these commissions can be found on the group’s critically acclaimed albums High Art (Innova Records, 2013) and Dance Music (New Amsterdam Records, 2016).

 The Living Earth Show’s 2017-18 season will be the organization’s largest and most ambitious to date.
 The season starts with Abraham In Flames, an opera with composer Aleksandra Vrebalov, librettist Niloufar Talebi, and Young Women’s Choral Projects.
 Inspired by Iranian poet Ahmad Shamlou, the opera will investigate the passage of art from one generation to the next through the adaptation of Shamlou’s writings.